vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 ## Networking

-A Project Athena domain reserves a range of four ports to operate on, usually starting at 40100.
+A Vircadia domain reserves a range of four ports to operate on, usually starting at 40100.
 (Note that the encrypted ports may not be implemented yet.)
 These ports are:
  - 40100 (+0) : (tcp) administrative http connection
  - <del>40101 (+1): (tcp) administrative https (encrypted) connection</dev>
  - 40102 (+2): (udp) main connection from clients